 The national handball team missed a chance to play in the gold medal match after losing to Dream Team, 2-0, in the semifinal round of the 2018 International Beach Handball Grand-Prix yesterday in Weihai, China.

-Also, the team of coach Jana Franquelli surprised many when it barged into the semifinals after it finished with 4-2 record in Group B behind Chinese Taipei in the 13-team field tournament.
+The coach Jana Franquelli surprised many when it barged into the semifinals after it finished with a 4-2 record in Group B behind Chinese Taipei in the 13-team field tournament.

-Above all the Dream Team, composed of players from the USA, Croatia, Australia, Uruguay, New Zealand, and Brazil topped Group A, followed by Vietnam, which edged Taipei in the other semifinal match, 2-1.
+Above all, the Dream Team, composed of players from the USA, Croatia, Australia, Uruguay, New Zealand, and Brazil, topped Group A, followed by Vietnam, which edged Taipei’s other semifinal match, 2-1.

-The national team eventually placed fourth following a 2-0 defeat to Taipei in the battle for the bronze medal.
+The national team eventually placed fourth following a 2-0 defeat to Taipei in the bronze medal battle.